-For a little over a decade now, countless companies, non-profit organisations and industry bodies have testified to having a solution to the African education crisis, using a combination of clever technologies to bring the Internet to places it never existed before.
+Countless companies, non-profit organisations and industry bodies have testified to having a solution to the African education crisis, using a combination of clever technologies to bring internet solutions to places where the internet never existed before.

 While technology can assist greatly in making education more accessible and cost-effective to deliver, it’s not the be all and end all.
 And that’s where most of the thinking, up until now, has gone wrong.

 The emphasis on technology has meant the real issues – access to appropriate content, general technology literacy and fear of change – remain massive barriers.

 You can see this in the millions (and when you add everything up, billions) that have been squandered on changing the technology when one solution doesn’t work – instead of acknowledging that it’s the ‘softer issues’ that need attention.

 All is not lost though.
 Aninitiative I saw in Kenya might have the beginnings of the solution we’ve all been searching for.

 The brainchild of the same minds that gave us BRCK (the ultra ruggedised 3G router) and the legendary Ushahidi crisis management platform, the Kio Kit is a digital classroom in a box that was designed in Africa, for Africans.
 And yes, while there’s some clever technology in the mix, it’s important that the technology solves content and UX problems.

 The kit consists of a new tablet called the Kio (the Swahili word for mirror) that was designed from the ground up for education.
 It’s a hopped-up and ruggedised version of BRCK’s landmark 3G router (called the BRCK +Pi) and an innovative, lockable flight case with a number of clever features.